 Why Today's Wildfires Are Hotter And More Destructive

-Here's a telling statistic: Seven of the most destructive wildfires in California history have occurred just in the last ten months.
+Here's a telling statistic: Seven of the most destructive wildfires in California history have occurred just in the past 10 months.

-In the West, wildfires are burning hotter and more intensely than ever due to climate change, and the situation is made worse by the explosion of development in fire prone areas and past firefighting decisions.
-Here are three reasons the destructive fires you're seeing all over the news right now likely won't abate anytime soon.
+In the West, wildfires are burning hotter and more intensely than ever because of climate change, and the situation is made worse by the explosion of development in fire-prone areas and past firefighting decisions.
+Here are three reasons the destructive fires you're seeing all over the news right now are unlikely to abate anytime soon.

-1. It's nearly impossible to put out a modern mega-fire
+1. It's nearly impossible to put out a modern megafire

-We can't expect firefighters to control, let alone put out major fires like the Carr or Mendocino fires in northern California.
+We can't expect firefighters to control, let alone put out major fires like the Carr or Mendocino Complex fires in Northern California.
 Those fires have forced thousands to evacuate and destroyed hundreds of homes.
-Scientists say they're even creating their own weather systems, making winds more erratic and the conditions too dangerous for firefighters to even try and protect homes.
+Scientists say they're even creating their own weather systems, making winds more erratic and the conditions too dangerous for firefighters to even try to protect homes.

-These are called mega-fires and they're becoming more and more common.
-For perspective, last December's Thomas Fire had been California's largest ever recorded wildfire.
+These are called megafires and they're becoming more and more common.
+For perspective, last December's Thomas Fire had been California's largest-ever-recorded wildfire.
 That is, until this week, when the Mendocino fires eclipsed it.

 "There has been this really frenzied pace of really large, destructive, stunning fire events in the last couple of years," says Daniel Swain, a climate scientist at UCLA.